gnazaryan/kadomos/CASESTUDY.md

 **Scaling API gateway**

-Horizontal scaling of an application let's increase the Thoughoutput, Latency and Availability of the system, which ensures the critical to importance busness needs are met.
-In the typical case, the Api Gateway let's users manage the account which holds critically important financial securityies.
+Horizontal scaling of an application let's increase the Thoughoutput, Latency and Availability of the system, which ensures the critical to importance busness needs are met, in a typical case, the Api Gateway let's users manage the account which holds critically important financial securityies.

-Based on the case study details and implementation the current Api Gateway has a single server/node machinery structor as can be seen below.
+According to case study details and implementation the current Api Gateway has a single server/node machinery structor as can be seen below.

 1.